 Watch The Planes At Lunken Airport

 Kids of all ages love watching the comings and goings of airplanes.
-Lunken Airport has a great viewing area in addition to a restaurant overlooking the runways.
+Lunken Airport has a great viewing area in addition to a great playground called the Land of Imagination.
 Lunken will host family-friendly events throughout the year so be on the lookout.

 Pump It Up

 Located in West Chester Pump It Up is an activity center full of inflatables.
 Kids will go wild over these.
 Their open jump time allows families to bring in the kids to jump off that excess energy.
 Open jump times do vary so check their schedule before visiting.